Showing posts with label 2015. Show all posts

 Xenon 2 is pretty much Marmite - some love it and some appear to hate it.
 Well, I love it.
 It's one of my favourite shooters with fantastic power-ups and freaky baddies.
 Plus, it's a technical masterpiece with outstanding aesthetics that proves the power of the Atari ST - when in the hands of developers with talent and commitment in equal measure.
 We need no custom chips nor those horrendously lame Amiga ports from the 90s!!

 Okay, rant over.
 Here is a brand new Xenon II upgrade for 1MB+ Atari STe computers with an UltraSatan or decent hard drive.
 This new version streams 25KHz music, during gameplay, thanks to the DMA Audio hardware.
-There is no CPU hit whatsoever so everything is as good as it ever was BUT with your choice of music :-)
+There is no CPU hit whatsoever so its as good as ever but with your choice of music :-)

-Just convert any song into: 8-Bit @ 25033Hz using a free program like Audacity.
-I've a massive selection of rock/metal songs stored and ZZ Top is currently during my games!!
+Convert any song into: 8-bit @25033Hz using a program like Audacity.
+I've a massive selection of rock/metal songs stored and ZZ Top is currently playing in my game!!

 Xenon II just got even better and I hope Peter converts many more games to make use of the DMA co-processor.
 The possibilities are endless...
 Hmm, perhaps I should send him a wishlist?
 LOL he'll block me!!